tjmehta/101/README.md

 ## lens

-Create a lens to access a datastructur.
+Create a lens to access a datastructure.

 ```js
 var fooLens = lens('foo');